-CAAN has developed a mechanism for the consolidation of safety information by the ASSRD.
-The SSP documentation of Nepal, safety/enforcement policies and procedures and safety data
+CAAN shall develop a mechanism for the consolidation of safety information by the ASSRD.
+The SSP documentation of Nepal, safety/enforcement policies and procedures and safety data consolidated from all aviation sectors shall be shared among all regulators and service providers.
+All relevant safety documents shall be made available in CAAN website www.caanepal.gov.np.